 11. Do not question their loyalty

 High “C” athletes believe in a greater cause and mission.
-If you question their dedication and hard work, then your failure will become an integral part of that mission.
-You are only sharpening the edge they have over you.
+If you question their dedication and hard work, you are only sharpening the edge they have over you.
+Your failure will become an integral part of that mission.

 12. Do not smile